The symplectic isotopy problem for rational cuspidal curves: Symplectic singular curves

 \begin{remark} There is a strengthening of~\cite{BorodzikLivingston} to curves of odd degree, using involutive Heegaard Floer homology, due to Borodzik, Hom, and Schinzel~\cite{BorodzikHom}; in particular, by~\cite[Section 5.1]{BorodzikHom}, the curves with cusps of types $\{[2,2,2], [2,2,2]\}$ and $\{[2,2,2,2,2], [2]\}$ are also obstructed. \end{remark}

-The spectrum semicontinuity is an inequality on the Levine--Tristram signature and nullity functions of the links, $\sigma_\bullet, \eta_\bullet: S^1\to \Z$.
-This was originally formulated in terms of Hodge-theoretic data, and then recast in more topological terms by Borodzik and N\'emethi~\cite[Corollary 2.5.4]{BorodzikNemethi}.
-We refer to their paper for details.
-From a curve $C$, by choosing a generic line $\ell$, we obtain a genus-$p_g(C)$ cobordism in $S^3\times [0,1]$ from the connected sum $K$ of links of all singularities of $C$, to the torus knot $T(d,d)$; this cobordism is obtained from removing a neighborhood of a path connecting all singularities of $C$, and a neighborhood of the line $\ell$.
+We call \emph{spectrum semicontinuity} an inequality on the Levine--Tristram signature and nullity functions of the links, $\sigma_\bullet, \eta_\bullet: S^1\to \Z$.
+It is related to the algebro-geometric spectrum semicontinuity, formulated in terms of Hodge-theoretic data, and then recast in more topological terms by Borodzik and N\'emethi~\cite[Corollary 2.5.4]{BorodzikNemethi}.
+From a curve $C$, by choosing a generic line $\ell$, we obtain a genus-$p_g(C)$ cobordism in $S^3\times [0,1]$ from the connected sum $K$ of links of all singularities of $C$, to the torus link $T(d,d)$; this cobordism is obtained from removing a neighborhood of a path connecting all singularities of $C$, and a neighborhood of the line $\ell$.
 Suppose that $C$ is rational and its singularities are $k$ cusps.
-Then $K$ is a knot, and we have:
+Then $K$ is a knot, and for every $\zeta \in S^1_! \subset S^1$ we have:

+Here $S^1_!$ is the unit circle with all \emph{Knotennullstellen} (roots of integer polynomials such that $p(1) = 1$) removed; that is,

+The inequality above was essentially proved by Nagel and Powell~\cite{NagelPowell}, who also introduced the notation and terminology for $S^1_!$ (see also~\cite[Theorem~2.12]{Conway-survey}).

+To be concrete: all transcendental complex numbers of norm $1$ belong to $S^1_!$, so the set of \emph{Knotennullstellen} has measure $0$.
+A root of unity belongs to $S^1_!$ belongs to $S^1_!$ if and only if its order is a prime power; for this it suffices to evaluate cyclotomic polynomials at $1$: $\Phi_{p^r}(1) = p$ for every prime $p$ and positive integer $r$, while $\Phi_n(1) = 1$ whenever $n$ has at least two distinct prime factors.

-This obstruction is topological, once we assume that there exists a degree $1$ curve $\ell$ that intersects $C$ transversely and positively in $d$ points.
-This assumption is satisfied when $C$ is a symplectic cuspidal curve, because we can choose an almost complex structure such that $C$ is $J$-holomorphic.
+The obstruction~\eqref{e:spectrum} is topological, once we assume that there exists a locally flatly embedded sphere $\ell$ in the homology class $h$ that intersects $C$ transversely and positively in $d$ points.
+This assumption is satisfied when $C$ is a symplectic curve, because we can choose an almost complex structure such that $C$ is $J$-holomorphic (by Lemma~\ref{l:Jcompatible}) and then choose a generic $J$-holomorphic line.
 Then each $J$-holomorphic line intersects $C$ positively, and the space of $J$-holomorphic lines has (real) dimension $4$.
 The $J$-holomorphic lines which intersect $C$ at a singular point or tangentially has positive codimension (real codimension $2$) in the space of all $J$-holomorphic lines.
 Therefore there is a $J$-holomorphic line which intersects $C$ positively and transversally in $d$ points.

 \begin{example} The spectrum semicontinuity obstructs the existence of a quintic with two cusps of type $(2,7)$.
 As mentioned in Remark~\ref{r:involutive} above, this was also obstructed by using Floer-theoretic techniques.
 The spectrum semicontinuity is a stronger obstruction, because it holds in the topologically locally flat category, rather just the smooth category. \end{example}